liemlyquan/Flick-CS2016Oct/README.md

 ### Known issues
 * High quality image may not be used in many cases, especially when after filtered by search bar
 * DZNEmptyDataSet incompatibility with Refresh Control.
 Cannot use pull to refresh when data set is empty
+* Refresh control cannot be added to BOTH table view and collection view at the same time (even tried added two different instance)

+### Reflection
+* Should have spend more time trying to perfect the features rather than rushing through all the features. :(

 ### Walkthrough of the app
 ![App Walkthrough](https://raw.githubusercontent.com/liemlyquan/Flick-CS2016Oct/master/Flick.gif)